-188. Throughout the year, GEMMs, market and media organisations and others may host conferences, forums or seminars on subject matters relating to the UK economy, sterling and/or sovereign bond markets, or specific subsets of these markets.
+187. Throughout the year, GEMMs, market and media organisations and others may host conferences, forums or seminars on subject matters relating to the UK economy, sterling and/or sovereign bond markets, or specific subsets of these markets.
 The DMO welcomes the staging of such events as a means of promoting the gilt market, reaching out to new investors or simply as a means of better informing existing participants.
-To this end, the DMO is prepared to consider requests to participate at these events itself, subject to resource availability, the perceived relevance to its own operations and not being seen to be favouring one or more individual institutions.
+To this end, the DMO is prepared to consider requests to participate at these events itself, subject to resource availability, the perceived relevance to its own operations and fairness to all relevant institutions.

-189. Similarly, the DMO is also prepared to consider requests to meet with or make presentations to GEMMs' customers, individuals or groups, existing or potential, again subject to considerations of resource, relevance and favouritism.
+188. Similarly, the DMO is also prepared to consider requests to meet with or make presentations to GEMMs' customers, individuals or groups, existing or potential, again subject to considerations of resource, relevance and fairness.